BrownandCaldwell-Public/tidywater/README.md

 The "water" class is the foundation of the package; it provides a mechanism for linking models in any order while maintaining water quality information.
 To create a water, start with the `define_water` function.
 After the water has been defined, you can apply other models linked together with the pipe operator "%>%" or in separate lines.
 To access a water quality parameter in a water, use the @ operator.
 For example, water@ph returns the pH value.
 All water slots are defined in lowercase.
-To view slots in the water class, create something with `define_water` and print it in the console.
+To view slots in the water class, use `define_water` with water quality inputs (i.e. `define_water(8, 25, 100, 150, 100)`) and print it in the console.

 The package also includes several functions that do not use waters as the inputs and outputs.